 If you chose a Medicare Advantage plan and are not happy within the first 12 months you can leave the program (trial right) and return to Original Medicare.
 If you need assistance, Diane “Dee” Lee can help with these questions and more.
 Reach out today!

-Diane “Dee” Lee Insurance, is an experienced licensed insurance agent and representative providing Medicare (parts A and B), supplemental Medicare, Medicare Advantage (part C) and Medicare Prescription (part D) plans.
+Diane “Dee” Lee Insurance, is an experienced licensed insurance broker and representative providing Medicare (parts A and B), supplemental Medicare, Medicare Advantage (part C) and Medicare Prescription (part D) plans.
 Diane Dee Lee Insurance also provides healthcare plans to cover dental vision, hospital stays and more.
 Serving as a Medicare Broker in Deer Valley, Peoria, Glendale, the Phoenix-metro area, as well as the counties of Pima, Pinal, Coconino, Gila, Mohave, Apache, Navajo, Maricopa and Yavapai.
 Licensed and appointed with multiple insurance carriers, Dee is available to meet in person (with necessary social distancing guidelines) or virtually.
 Please call (623) 251-6612 or email firstname.lastname@example.org